-4 See guideline 11 for the Sequence IX test
+&lt;sup>14 See guideline 11 for the Sequence IX test

-- 5. Variations in zinc dithiophosphate (ZDP) type and treatment level are acceptable changes with appropriate Level 1 or Level 2 support. - a) Rebalance among zinc dithiophosphate (ZDP) is allowed while maintaining a constant formulation phosphorus level with Level 2 Support.
-This may include introduction of a new ZDP; only one new ZDP introduction is allowed.
-Such a rebalance counts as one minor modification.
-Only one ZDP rebalance is allowed. - b) An increase in treatment level of zinc dithiophosphate (ZDP), in a formulation where the phosphorus level from ZDP is greater than 0.04%, up to a maximum of 0.12% phosphorus from ZDP is acceptable with Level 2 support for the Sequence VID, VIE and/or VIF and Level 1 support for all other engine tests.
-For increases above 0.12% P from ZDP, Level 2 support is required for all engine tests.
-Alternatively, Guideline H2 or H3 could be used if applicable. - 6.
-A rebalance of metallic detergents is acceptable with Level 2 support provided that the sulfated ash remains constant and the metallic detergent soap is not decreased.
-For any individual detergent soap type, the increase in soap level is limited to 30% maximum.
-Only one detergent rebalance is allowed. - The detergent rebalance may be effected simultaneously with the addition of a new metallic detergent component in line with the requirements of Guideline 4.
-In the specific instance where the soap and metal type of the new component are already present in the formulation, the rebalance counts as one modification.
-In other cases, the simultaneous rebalance/addition counts as two minor modifications. - 7.
-There is a limit to the number of minor modifications allowed during the conduct of a Core Program (see below).
+- 7. Guideline 7 is intentionally left blank in order to maintain consistent minor modification numbering with previous versions of Appendix H. In the March 2023 version of the Code of Practice, Guideline 7 was incorporated into the above document as the italicized text.
+There is a limit to the number of minor modifications allowed during the conduct of a Core-Program (see below).
 This limit applies to Guidelines 1 through 6 only.
-For Guidelines 1 through 4, if the same minor modification guideline is applied more than once and the sum falls within the guideline parameters, this is considered to be only one minor modification.
-The sum of all modifications shall not result in an increase in treatment level of any major component of the performance additive package of greater than 30%. - a) When using a non-matrix approach, no more than three minor modifications, made either individually or simultaneously, may be incorporated in the core data set. - b) When using a matrix approach, a maximum of four minor modifications may be used. - 8.
-Base stock ratio and viscosity modifier treatment level (not type) are acceptable changes with Level 1 support. - a) A 15% absolute change in base stock ratio within the same base stock slate (+ or 15% compared to the wt. % of the base oil blend) is allowed with Level 1 support.
-This change can include the addition of a new base stock cut that is part of the original base stock slate. - b) If a new base stock is added and is in a different base stock slate and that slate is either API Group I, Group II, Group III or Group IV the change is limited to a maximum of 10% of the formulation (the finished blend of base stocks and additives). - Viscosity modifier (either dispersant or non-dispersant type) treatment level may change no more than 15% relative to its treat rate. ["Type" means a specific molecular structure with a specific shear stability characterized by a specific trade name, stock or code number.] - d) Base stock ratio and/or viscosity modifier level changes greater than those cited above in 8a, 8b or 8c are allowed with Level 1 support as permitted by the API BOI/VGRA guidelines as defined in API 1509 for a given test.

-- 9. Variations in pour point depressant and/or foam inhibitor type or treatment level are acceptable changes with Level 1 support.
-When changing foam inhibitor type or treatment level in the Caterpillar engine Oil Aeration Test (COAT), Level 1 support alone is not adequate; fundamental formulation knowledge support must exist to ensure performance is not deteriorated in this test. - 10.
-The performance additive package commercialized for sale must include all permitted minor modifications in accord with Guideline 7.
-The package plus any other minor modifications made under Guidelines 8 and 9 define the final formulation. - 11.
-Guidelines 1 through 6 can be used with the Sequence IX test, however, all modifications which involve a metallic detergent (e.g. performance additive package treat rate increase, metallic detergent increase, metallic detergent rebalance, or new metallic detergent introduction) requires Level 2 support for the Sequence IX.
+For Guidelines 1 through 4, if the same minor modification guideline is applied more than once and the sumfalls within the guideline parameters, this is considered to be only one minor modification.
+The sum of all modifications shall not result in an increase in treatment level of any major-component of the performance additive package of greater than 30%. - a) When using a non-matrix approach, no more than three minor modifications, made either individually or simultaneously, may be incorporated in the core data set. - b) When using a matrix approach, a maximum of four minor modifications may be used. - 7.8.
+Base stock ratio and viscosity modifier treatment level (not type) are acceptable changes with Level 1 support. - A 15% absolute change in base stock ratio within the same base stock slate (+ or - 15% compared to the wt. % of the base oil blend) is allowed with Level 1 support.
+This change can include the addition of a new base stock cut that is part of the original base stock slate. - b) If a new base stock is added and is in a different base stock slate and that slate is either API Group I, Group II, Group III or Group IV the change is limited to a maximum of 10% of the formulation (the finished blend of base stocks and additives). - c) Viscosity modifier (either dispersant or non-dispersant type) treatment level may change no more than 15% relative to its treat rate. ["Type" means a specific molecular structure with a specific shear stability characterized by a specific trade name, stock or code number.] - d) Base stock ratio and/or viscosity modifier level changes greater than those cited above in 8a, 8b or 8c are allowed with Level 1 support as permitted by the API BOI/VGRA guidelines as defined in API 1509 for a given test. - 8.9.
+Variations in pour point depressant and/or foam inhibitor type or treatment level are acceptable changes with Level 1 support.
+When changing foam inhibitor type or treatment level in the Caterpillar engine Oil Aeration Test (COAT), Level 1 support alone is not adequate; fundamental formulation knowledge support must exist to ensure performance is not deteriorated in this test. - 9.10.
+The performance additive package commercialized for sale must include all permitted minor modifications in according to with Guidelines 1 through 7.
+The performance additive package plus any other minor modifications made under Guidelines 8 and 9 define the final formulation. - 10.11.
+Guidelines 1 through 76 can be used with the Sequence IX test, however, all modifications which involve a metallic detergent (e.g. performance additive package treat rate increase, metallic detergent increase, metallic detergent rebalance, or new metallic detergent introduction) requires Level 2 support for the Sequence IX.